dead-claudia/thallium/docs/getting-started.md

     # If you're in Windows, use forward slashes (`\`) for the path.
     cd path/to/your/project

-    # Install Thallium locally (and globally, if you'd like).
+    # Install Thallium.
+    npm install --global thallium
     npm install --save-dev thallium
-    npm install --global thallium # Globally
     ```

-    If you just install the local version, and you don't have `./node_modules/.bin` in your system path, use `./node_modules/.bin/tl` instead, or if you use Bash (or similar), you can do this:

-    ```sh
-    # Now you have `tl`, even though it's not in your $PATH.
-    alias tl='./node_modules/.bin/tl'
-    ```

-3. Ensure you're familiar with ES2015/ES6, because all the examples use it.
-[Here's a blog post on CSS Tricks that does a good job covering some of the big parts](https://css-tricks.com/lets-learn-es2015/), and if you want to dive deeper, [there's plenty of other resources for you to check out](https://github.com/ericdouglas/ES6-Learning).
+Also, make sure you're familiar with ES2015, because most of the examples use it.
+[Here's a blog post on CSS Tricks that covers some of the highlights](https://css-tricks.com/lets-learn-es2015/), and if you want to dive deeper, [there's plenty of other resources for you to check out](https://github.com/ericdouglas/ES6-Learning).

-    - In case you're confused about there being two different short names, the whole specification's name is called *ECMA-262 6th Edition, The ECMAScript 2015 Language Specification*, and ES6 and ES2015 come from *ECMAScript 6th Edition* and *ECMAScript 2015*, respectively.
-    - These examples are meant work in Node 4+ without extra flags, so none of the documentation uses ES6 module syntax.

 Now that we've gotten Thallium installed, create a `test/index.js`, and let's create some simple tests, to make sure everything is set up correctly.